Celebrities

 A spiced chocolate concha from Atla's Conchas in Randolph, Vermont.

-At Atla’s Conchas, a micro-bakery in Randolph, Vermont, husband-and-wife team Mauricio Lopez Martinez and Caroline Anders bake conchas using a traditional Oaxacan recipe scented with ground anise and vanilla.
-But the couple strays from tradition using unsifted house-milled “full inclusion” flour, an approach that is both technical and political.
-Full inclusion or unsifted flour retains flour’s three components, the bran, the germ, and endosperm.
-White flour is sifted to keep only the starchy endosperm, removing nutrients and flavor.
-“We put the wheat berries in the mill and the flour that comes out is exactly what we use.
-White flour was brought over by the conquistadors as a sign of wealth,” Anders said.
-“Part of challenging that history is challenging the idea that white flour is superior.”
+At Atla's Conchas, a micro-bakery in rural Vermont, Mauricio Lopez Martinez and Caroline Anders bake conchas from a traditional Oaxacan recipe perfumed with ground anise and vanilla.
+Their distinctive approach involves house-milled "full inclusion" flour—unsifted flour that retains the bran, germ, and endosperm.
+This stands in contrast to refined white flour, which isolates only the starchy endosperm while discarding nutrients and flavor.
+"We put the wheat berries in the mill and the flour that comes out is exactly what we use," Anders said.
+"White flour was brought over by the conquistadors as a sign of wealth.
+Part of challenging that history is challenging the idea that white flour is superior."

 The Next Generation